-- The study started in early 2011 and the last patient was enrolled in September 2016. - All cancer patients have been in the study for 3 to 8.5 years. - Patients are currently being followed for overall survival and other protocol specified endpoints.
-Two hundred ninety eight (298) events (deaths) (Event-Drive study) must occur among the 2 main comparator groups (almost 800 patients out of the 928 patients enrolled) to be able to assess if the primary endpoint of this pivotal Phase 3 study has been met - A 10% improvement in overall survival in patients treated with Multikine treatment regimen plus Standard of Care (SOC) vs. patients treated with SOC alone - The study protocol assumes an overall survival rate of about 55% at 3 years for the SOC treatment group alone, but obviously patients continue to die from cancer and other causes beyond 3 years - "In contrast to declines for the most common cancers, death rates rose from 2012 through 2016 for ... sites within the oral cavity and pharynx ..."
-(American Cancer Society, January 8, 2019)
+- The study started in early 2011 and the last patient was enrolled in September 2016. - All cancer patients have been in the study for 3 to 9 years. - Patients are currently being followed for overall survival and other protocol specified endpoints.
+Two hundred ninety eight (298) events (deaths) (Event-Drive study) must occur among the 2 main comparator groups (almost 800 patients out of the 928 patients enrolled) to be able to assess if the primary endpoint of this pivotal Phase 3 study has been met - A 10% improvement in overall survival in patients treated with Multikine treatment regimen plus Standard of Care (SOC) vs. patients treated with SOC alone - The study protocol assumes an overall survival rate of about 55% at 3 years for the SOC treatment group alone, but obviously patients continue to die from cancer and other causes beyond 3 years.
+The next slide will show that in fact there has been no improvement in the Standard of Care treatments.
+Survival of the specific groups selected for this Phase 3 trial is actually worse than what we had assumed for the study - "In contrast to declines for the most common cancers, death rates rose from 2012 through 2016 for ... sites within the oral cavity and pharynx ..."
+(American Cancer Society, January 8, 2020) - 298 events was reached at the end of April 2020